dwavesystems/dwave-ocean-sdk/docs/overview/solving_problems.rst

-The following sections describe this problem-solving procedure in two steps (plus a third that may benefit some problems); see the :ref:`gs` examples and system documentation for further description.
+The following sections describe this problem-solving procedure in two steps (plus a third that may benefit some problems); see the :ref:`gs` Examples section and :std:doc:`System Documentation <sysdocs_gettingstarted:index>` for further description.

-1. :ref:`formulating`.
+1. :ref:`formulating_bqm`.
 2. :ref:`submitting`.
 3. :ref:`improving`, if needed, using advanced features.